 To avoid one of the biggest interview mistakes you can make, it’s best to speak in terms of data and present yourself as objectively as possible.
 Also, make sure to highlight the positive aspects of your personality as much as possible.

 While it still considered good advice to be yourself, remember to dial it back — perhaps only be about 80% of yourself she states.
-Great communications is always a balance.
+Great communication is always a balance.